 “Basically, James, you’re on the team.
 Permanently.”

 “Has it healed yet?”

 “James, why are you asking all these questions?”

 “I’m on the team?”

 Jack started laughing and slapped me brotherly on the shoulder.
 Rhiannon came in and placed two vials of hangover remedy and a pot of tea on the table.
 I noticed she failed to bring any cake.
 I also noticed there was a sliver of icing on her top lip.

 “Yes, well done, James.
 You’re on the team.”

 I did a very over-enthusiastic fist pump into the air and jumped around for a little, ignoring the sloshing of my stomach and the spinning of my head, making inarticulate sounds of happiness and victory.
-Rhiannon giggled as she picked up some papers and left the office.
+Rhiannon scoffed as she picked up some papers and left the office.
 Cake-stealing bitch.
 She was just jealous of my dancing skills.

 I even hugged Jack.
 He was king of all the men.

 “I thought you would’ve known already,” he said, removing himself from my obviously manly embrace, “Henrietta was very excited when I told her yesterday.”